hburdette2/hopes_weather_app/README.md

 # Wireframes
 To be added
 # Stretch Goals/Future Goals
-To include more functionality maybe multiple APIs
+To include more functionality maybe multiple
+Also include more links